-If you don’t have much time to explore the island, then know this is one of the best ways to do it!
-Throughout this tour, you’ll be accompanied by an experienced guide who knows the island and its secrets like few.
-Don’t miss it!
+If you have little time to explore the island, know that this will be one of the best ways to do so!
+During these tours, you will be accompanied by an experienced guide who knows the island and its secrets as few know.
+Don’t miss out!

-In this 4-hour long activity, you’ll have the opportunity to explore some of the places mentioned above, located in the outskirts of Angra de Heroísmo.
+During this three-hour activity, you will have the opportunity to explore some of the most beautiful places mentioned in this article.

-Aside from its natural beauty, the archipelago of Azores is known for being an excellent location for watching cetaceans, like whales, and other beautiful marine species.
+In addition to its natural beauty, the Azores are known for being a place of excellence for the observation of cetaceans, such as whales and other beautiful marine species.